meuleman/epilogos/README.md

 ### Output

-Three output files will be produced: `observations.starch`, `scores.txt.gz`, and `exemplarRegions.txt`.
+Regardless of the mode of operation, upon successful completion of execution, three output files will be produced: `observations.starch`, `scores.txt.gz`, and `exemplarRegions.txt`.
 In case of errors during the exuction of the code, error messages will be collected in separate log files.

 `observations.starch` is a compressed file (uncompress it using `unstarch` from the `bedops` tool suite) containing one line of summary statistics for each input site.
-Its exact format depends on the specified mode of operation.
+Its exact format depends on the specified mode of operation (see below).
+Regardless, the value that is likely of most interest to typical users are the overal (S1, S2 or S3) metric scores for each genomic coordinate.

+`scores.txt.gz` is a compressed file (compressed using `bgzip`) containing all sites and the signed contributions from each state to the metric at each site.
+Columns 1-3 hold the site's coordinates.
+Column 4 holds the contribution from state 1, column 5 holds the contribution from state 2, etcetera; if there are *n* states, the file will contain *n* + 3 columns.
+This file can be used for downstream analyses or visualization.

+`exemplarRegions.txt` is a text file containing single sites or contiguous stretches of sites where the highest saliency scores were observed, sorted in descending order by score.
+Its format is identical to the corresponding `observations.starch` file.

 #### Single group of biosamples

-For saliency metric S1 (standard relative entropy), `observations.starch` will contain 7 columns.
+For saliency metric S1 (standard relative entropy), `observations.starch` will contain 7 columns, e.g.:

-An example: `chr1	2468800	     2469000	 13	    2.56266  1	3.79557`.
+``chr1	2468800	     2469000	 13	    2.56266  1	3.79557``
+The specifications of the columns are as follows:
 1. Chromosome
 2. Start coordinate
 3. End coordinate